Description of Research Expertise:

 Nina Ran, Masters in Translational Research thesis student

 Preety M. Sharma, PhD (Associate Research Scientist, Columbia University)

 Takeru Funakoshi, MD, PhD (Dermatology faculty, Keio University, Japan)

 Luisa Lunardon, MD (Dermatology faculty, University of Milan)

 Arielle R. Nagler, MD (Dermatology faculty, New York University)

-Sara A. Farber (Medical Student, University of Pennsylvania)
+Sara A. Farber, MD (Dermatology resident, University of Pennsylvania)